 Out of these, Gumtree.co.za and bidorbuy.co.za are really the only web based companies fitting my broad definition of pure web based companies.

-bidorbuy.co.za would have to win, because it trades in Rands, and has its headquarters in Johannesburg.
+Bidorbuy.co.za would have to win, because it trades in rands and has its headquarters in Johannesburg.

 Gumtree.co.za was started in London, to connect Australians, New Zealanders and South Africans who were either planning to move and needed accommodation.

-www.kalahari.net and www.takealot.com have merged, and would therefore be my assumed top web based traffic business in Africa.
-I do think www.nairaland.com is a good overall contender, it has a broader reach of users across Africa … makes me think of an older version of Gumtree.
+www.kalahari.net and www.takealot.com have merged and would, therefore, be my assumed top web based traffic business in Africa.
+I do think www.nairaland.com is a good overall contender.
+It has a broader reach of users across Africa … makes me think of an older version of Gumtree.

-Unfortunately, there are no big name companies in terms of overall revenue which are purely web based.
-This does not mean big money is not being made from the internet.
+Unfortunately, there are no big name companies in terms of overall revenue that are purely web based.
+This does not mean big money is not being made from the Internet.
 In general, web based companies have less overheads than a normal company with a shop or office.
 One can assume that, in general, profit margins in a web based company are good compared to a normal company.

-Kalahari and Takealot merged, aiming at around 3 billion Rand in annual income.
+Kalahari and TakeAlot merged, aiming at around 3 billion rand in annual income.

-The internet only contributes about 2 % of South Africa’s economy.
+The Internet only contributes about 2 % of South Africa’s economy.

 What about likes and followers in SA?